 Efficient material removal technologies for demanding applications

-The overall aim of the MTC's Non-conventional Machining (NCM) theme is to provide efficient, cost-effective solutions for the manufacture of traditionally difficult to machine materials using state-of-the-art spark erosion and laser technologies.
-These processes are generally used when traditional methods are not technically and/or economically feasible.
+The aim of the MTC's Non-Conventional Machining (NCM) theme is to provide efficient, cost-effective solutions for the manufacture of traditionally difficult to machine materials using state-of-the-art spark erosion and laser technologies.
+These processes are generally used when traditional methods are not technically or economically feasible.
 Some examples for this are:

 - Machining of very hard or tough materials

 - High surface finish and accuracy requirements